 Ensure all operators are trained on the proper way to load a pallet onto a forklift and how to safely lower it back down off the forks.
 Follow these procedures for every load to prevent accidents and injuries.

 Additionally, all operators should know the weight limits of the different types of forklifts they are operating, like counterbalance forklifts or reach trucks.
 This can help prevent potential overload issues that could lead to an accident.

-At SRS-i, we understand the importance of workplace safety and are committed to helping create a secure warehouse environment.
+At Shelving + Rack Systems, we understand the importance of workplace safety and are committed to helping create a secure warehouse environment.
 Our selection of reliable forklift jacks, scales, and other safety products can help ensure that your workplace is safe and secure for workers.
 Talk to us today at (800) 589-7225 about how we can help you create a safer warehouse environment.